geohackweek/GoogleEarthEngine/_episodes/01-introduction.md

 ### What things is GEE NOT designed to do?

-- Cartography
+- cartography
-- Heavy duty vector operations
+- heavy duty vector operations
 - DIY parallelization